Mon-Fri 9:00 - 17:00

 Address for Service: The address to be registered on the deed is typically that of the property, but it may differ for investment properties.

 Title: The name on the title.
-The title would be joint title or tenants-in-common if there is more than one purchaser.
+If there is more than one purchaser, the title would be joint title or tenants-in-common.

 Property Insurance: Property insurance must be active on the closing day to get a mortgage.
 The buyer’s insurance agent must provide a letter confirming the insurance and the lender’s interest in the property.